Aluminum Smelting Industry Explained

 Although abundant in the earth’s crust, pure aluminum is virtually impossible to find.
 Until the development of the Hall-Héroult process, the available quantities of pure aluminum amounted to samples.
 The Hall-Héroult process enabled the mass production of aluminum.
 In 1888, Hall founded the first industrial smelting operation, and global production has grown ever since.

-Get Aluminum Reports for Smelters
+Get Aluminum Reports For Smelters

 The Aluminum Smelting Process Explained